Juan Catalino Domínguez: Background

 Juan Catalino Domínguez was born in the small town of Rauch on May 4, 1910.
 Little is known of his early life, but by 1933, he began to commit thefts in the rural areas of Ayacucho and Coronel Vidal.
 From 1940 to 1943, he was incarcerated for an altercation that occurred in Mar del Plata, where he had worked as a chauffeur.

 By 1944, Catalino worked as caretaker of a luxiourous residence in La Loma de Stella Maris neighborhood of Mar del Plata, living there with his 18-year-old wife Isabel (née Criado) and their little daughter, Marta.
-In spite of their financial situation, he allowed a friend of his, Rafael Luchetti, to live together with them.
+In spite of their financial situation, he hosted a friend of him, Rafael Luchetti, at his house.
 One day, however, he found his wife having sex with their guest.
 Upon this discovery, Luchetti drew a revolver on Catalino, who in turn tried to defend himself by punching him, only to be shot in the leg.
 While he was writhing in pain, Luchetti took Isabel and Marta in a car and drove off.
 The badly wounded Catalino was soon found and taken to a nearby hospital, where he spent some time recovering from his wounds.